top of page

-In 2024, SAFE helped more than 3,500 families in Burlington, Graham and across Alamance County and the surrounding communities.
+SAFE has helped more than 3,600 families in Alamance County and the surrounding communities so far this year.

 At SAFE, we're here to listen, walk with you, and help you find the support you need to build a better future.
 We start with food but also connect you to the resources you need to move towards stability and hope.